MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/kubernetes-codeless.md

 ## Remove AutoInstrumentation for AKS

-Delete all `instrumentations.monitor.azure.com` custom resources you may have created, remove annotations you have added, and rollout restart your deployments.
-Then run the following command.
+Ensure that you do not have any instrumented deployments.
+To uninstrument an instrumented deployment consider removing the associated Instrumentation custom resource and run kubectl rollout restart on the deployment.
+Next run the following command.

 ```azurecli
 az aks update --resource-group={resource_group} --name={cluster_name} --disable-azure-monitor-app-monitoring
 ```

+ > [!NOTE]
+ > If you have instrumented deployment then this feature will not be removed unitl the last instrumented deployment is uninstrumented or removed.

 ## Annotations